CHAPTERS 49-51

 “You’ll be talking about Heather,” Sesame protested.
 “It’s gonna come out anyway.”

 Richard glanced in the rearview mirror and realized Sesame was waving to the two men.
 They exchanged a glance, surprised.
-The younger of the two, a twenty-something with black hair, several ear piercings, and the face covering lifted an uncertain hand in return.
+The younger of the two, a twenty-something with black hair, multiple ear piercings, and the face covering lifted an uncertain hand in return.
 The older one put out his cigarette under his boot.

 “See, they’ve seen me,” Sesame said.
 “It’s okay.”